swei5/michigan_notes/EECS-484/12 Tree Indices.md

 There are many variations to this method.

 #### Duplication
-Non-unique indexes can end up storing multiple copies of the same key in leaf nodes.
+Non-unique indices can end up storing multiple copies of the same key in leaf nodes.
 The leaf node can **store the key once and then maintain a list of tuples with that key** (similar to [[11 Hash Tables#^c3fb2c|what we discussed]] for hash tables).

 ![[Pasted image 20240316205420.png|400]]